Revisiting Transferable Adversarial Images: Systemization, Evaluation, and New Insights: Evaluation Methodology

 \subsection{Threat Model}

 Following the common practice, we specify our threat model from three dimensions: attacker’s knowledge, attacker’s goal, and attacker’s capability~\cite{papernot2016limitations,biggio2018wild,carlini2019evaluating}.
-In general, we make sure our threat model follows the most common settings in existing work regarding five aspects, as summarized in Table~\ref{tab:circle}.
+We make sure our threat model follows the most common settings in existing work regarding five aspects, as summarized in Table~\ref{tab:circle} of Appendix~\ref{app:com}.
+This threat model focuses on \textit{untargeted} attacks against \textit{public} \textit{ImageNet} models that are trained on the \textit{same} data with the convolutional neural networks (\textit{CNNs}) or Vision Transformers (\textit{ViTs}).

 \mypara{Attacker's knowledge} An attacker can have various levels of knowledge about the target model.
 In the ideal, white-box case, an attacker has full control over the target model.
 In the realistic, black-box case, an attacker has either query access to the target model or in our transfer setting, no access but only leverages a surrogate model.
 In this work, we follow most existing work to explore the attack transferability between image classifiers that are trained on the same public dataset (here ImageNet) but with different architectures.
 Cross-dataset transferability is rarely explored~\cite{naseer2019cross,zhang2022beyond} and beyond the scope of this work.